-We manage approximately 14.7 million hectares (36.3 million acres) of woodlands in North America (as at December 31, 2012), mainly through long-term forest management and harvesting licenses or agreements on public land.
+We manage our woodlands mainly through long-term forest management and harvesting licenses or agreements on public land.
 In Canada, the forest management plans are approximately 20 to 25 years in length and automatically renew every five years, contingent upon the Company’s continued compliance with environmental performance and reforestation requirements.
 We also own a small area of timberlands in Canada and in the southeastern United States.

 With all of our managed woodlands third-party certified to internationally recognized sustainable forest management (SFM) standards, Resolute Forest Products is among the largest SFM certificate holders in the world.
 Copies of SFM certificates for our woodlands operations are available for download on each region’s profile.

 We are also committed to maintaining ISO 14001-certified environmental management systems at our woodlands operations to promote the conservation and sustainable use of forests and other natural resources.

 The regeneration of harvested woodlands is an essential component of sustainable forest management.
 Although precise regulations and norms vary by jurisdiction, the underlying goal remains constant: to replace the forest that was previously harvested, while ensuring biodiversity as well as the protection of ecological and societal values.